 MTIs will try to break you of your military bearing when you’re on EC duty.
 They’ll try to convince you that they need to come in NOW!
 Regardless of what they tell you, how mean they are, how urgent things seem, you mustnot break from the script/procedures.
 It’s easier said than done, as you’ll soon find out.
 Don’t mess anything up either, or else your EC monitor will start pushing as soon as that MTI gets into the dorm.

-The another way MTIs can enter the dorm is if they have an Dormitory or Squadron Access Badge, which are color coded and numbered.
+Another way MTIs can enter the dorm is if they have a Dormitory or Squadron Access Badge, which are color-coded and numbered.
 Be cautious of fake access badges, and make sure that you verify each access badge against the Dormitory Access Roster.

 Entry Access List